The Vintners' Foundation

 The Vintners’ Company has for many years made grants to registered charities petitioning for its support, and the sale of the ‘Vintry’ site in 2013 coincided with a major re-focus of the Company’s charitable objectives.
 The Company took the decision to move away from its former strategy for grant-giving of supporting charities purely concerned with the abuse of alcohol.
 The focus is now more strongly on charities dealing with the social consequences of alcohol abuse – a subtle but important distinction, which embraces the families and dependants of abusers, as well as education to prevent youngsters from falling into the trap of alcohol misuse in the first place.

 The beneficial area of the Company’s grant giving nevertheless remains Greater London and preferably Inner London.
-The Company’s limited resources do not allow a wider or more generous approach.
-In addition the Company has never been keen to support medical research or the construction, maintenance or restoration of buildings.
+The Company does not support medical research or the maintenance or restoration of buildings.
+It does not normally respond favourably to petitions in support of independent education.
 These restrictions have been in place for many years, to increase the impact of those grants which the Company is able to afford.

 The Company also now seeks to support fewer charities but to a greater extent, with larger grants and over a longer period of time, i.e. two or three years or more.
 This allows continuity – something which is especially important to smaller charities as they make their long-term plans.
 We tend to look more favourably on smaller, local charities, which often struggle to find support, rather than on those which are larger, well-known, nationally focused and therefore generally better supported.